JanneMattila/www/docs/_posts/2024/01/2024-01-08-azure-devops-and-picklists.markdown

 {% include githubEmbed.html text="JanneMattila/some-questions-and-some-answers" link="JanneMattila/some-questions-and-some-answers/blob/master/q%26a/azure_devops.md#remove-unnecessary-picklists" %}

-I've on _purpose_ set that delete part to be commented out in the example script, so that if your testing, then it won't do anything unless you uncomment that part.
+I've on _purpose_ set that delete part to be commented out in the example script, so that if you're testing, then it won't do anything unless you uncomment that part.

 **Remember to be extra careful when deleting fields from your organization!**